rbenrax/upyOS/README.md

 ## 📶 ESP-AT Modem Support

 Added support for **Espressif ESP-AT UART modems**, especially for MCUs without integrated conectivity, such as RP2040, etc.
-### RP2040 connected to ESP8266 as wifi comprocessor
+### RP2040 connected to an ESP8266 as wifi coprocessor
 ![rp2040+esp8266](media/rp2040_esp8266.jpg)

 ```bash